-- Merriam's subspecies occupies portions of Spokane, Pend Oreille, Stevens, Ferry, Okanogan, Chelan, Kittitas, Yakima, Klickitat, and Skamania counties. - Rio Grande turkeys can be found in Asotin, Garfield, Columbia, Walla Walla, Whitman, and Lincoln counties. - Eastern subspecies can be found west of the Cascades in Cowlitz, Wahkiakum, Pacific, Grays Harbor, Mason, Thurston and Lewis counties.
+- Merriam's subspecies occupies portions of Spokane, Pend Oreille, Stevens, Ferry, Okanogan, Chelan, Kittitas, Yakima, Klickitat, and Skamania counties. - · Rio Grande turkeys can be found in Asotin, Garfield, Columbia, Walla Walla, Whitman, and Lincoln counties. - Eastern subspecies can be found west of the Cascades in Cowlitz, Wahkiakum, Pacific, Grays Harbor, Mason, Thurston and Lewis counties.

-2023 Spring Season
+2024 Spring Season

-AREA DATES OPEN RESTRICTIONS BAG LIMIT / LEGAL BIRD Statewide April 15 - May 31, 2023 Hunting hours are one-half hour before sunrise to sunset during spring seasons visible beards only A total of three (3) turkeys in the spring season with following restrictions: Only 2 turkeys may be killed in Eastern Washington, except 3 may be killed in Spokane County.
+SEASON AND AREA DATES OPEN HUNTING HOURS RESTRICTIONS LEGAL BIRD AND LIMIT Youth - statewide April 1-7 Hunting hours are A total of three (3) turkeys in the spring season with following restrictions: Only 2 turkeys may be killed in Eastern General - statewide April 15 - May 31, 2024 one-half hour before sunrise to sunset during spring seasons. • Washington, except 3 may be killed in Spokane County.
 Only 1 may be killed in Kittitas or Yakima counties.
 One turkey may be killed per year in Western Washington outside of Klickitat County.
 Two turkeys may be killed in Klickitat County.